 Project 3.3. – Rationality and artificial intelligence

-Leader: Jonathan Simon
+Led by: Jonathan Simon

 Other contributors: Aude Bandini, Marc-Antoine Dilhac, Luc Faucher, Ian Gold, Jocelyn Maclure, Dominic Martin, Mauro Rossi and Christine Tappolet